Eddie Colbeth

 13. There is no judgment about how you spend your time.

-For me this is a dream come true!
+For me, this is a dream come true!
 I have a goal of bringing motivation 3.0 to governments and institutions.
-It’s fair to say that the workplaces that would benefit the most from empowerment and productivity are government work places.
+It’s fair to say that the workplaces that would benefit the most from empowerment and productivity are government workplaces.